howsoai/platform-installation-examples/helm-airgap/README.md

 ### Upload images to container registry

 In this example we'll use the [kots cli](https://docs.replicated.com/reference/kots-cli-getting-started) - which can upload images directly from the airgap bundle in one step (other methods are possible).
 > Note registry-localhost was set up as a loopback host entry in the [prerequisites](../prereqs/README.md) - it should resolve to the registry container setup by k3d when the cluster was created.
+It is assumed that the downloaded airgap bundle has been moved to the airgapped environment - and is available at the path `~/2024.1.0.airgap`.

 #### Check connectivity to the local registry